rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 How does the node guarantee linearizable reads?
 It does this as follows: when the node receives the read request it records the Raft _Commit Index_, and as well as checking **local** state to see if it is the Leader.
 Next the node heartbeats with the Followers, and waits until it receives a quorum of responses.
 Finally -- and this is critical -- the Leader waits until at least the write request contained in the previously recorded commit index is applied to the SQLite database.
 Once this happens it then performs the read.

 Linearizable reads means the Leader contacts at least a quorum of nodes, and will therefore increase query response times.
 But since the Raft log is not actually involved, read performance is only dependant on the network performance between the nodes.

-## Strong
->_Strong_ consistency has little use in production systems, as the reads are costly and do not offer much, if any, benefit over _Linearizable_ reads. _Strong_ reads can be useful in certain testing scenarios however.

-rqlite also offers a consistency level known as _strong_.
-In this mode, the node receiving the request ensures that all committed entries in the Raft log have also been applied to the SQLite database at the time the query is executed. _Strong_ reads accomplish this by sending the query through the actual Raft log.
-This will, of course, involve the Leader contacting at least a quorum of nodes, some disk IO, and will therefore increase query response times. _Strong_ reads are linearizable.

-If a query request is sent to a Follower, and _strong_ consistency is specified, the Follower will transparently forward the request to the Leader.
-The Follower waits for the response from the Leader, and then returns that response to the client.

 ## None
 With _none_, the node receiving your read request simply queries its local SQLite database, and does not perform any Leadership check -- in fact, the node could be completely disconnected from the rest of the cluster, but the query will still be successful.
 This offers the absolute fastest query response, but suffers from the potential issues outlined above, whereby there is a chance of _Stale Reads_ if the Leader changes during the query, or if the node has become disconnected from the cluster.